From completion to consequence

 How we approach it at Exemplar

 Exemplar is built around a single operational layer: catalog and integrations feed a Context Lake so questions and actions draw on the same graph-backed reality your teams maintain—not a one-off RAG dump.
-AI Copilot for Day 2 Ops exposes the same capabilities you get in the product to conversational surfaces and to MCP in the IDE, so policy does not fork by channel.
+Agentic Assistant for Day 2 Ops exposes the same capabilities you get in the product to conversational surfaces and to MCP in the IDE, so policy does not fork by channel.

 Shared substrate